YigithanYasa/NirvanaClickerGame/README.md

 -> Prestige: This is a tab that you can use to increase your overall efficency by adding +1 multiplier to every upgrade.
-   If you do a prestige, you will lose your progress(for ex: Total Stones, Total Gems, Eery upgrade that you purchaased until then, Every boost and purchase about greg).
+   If you do a prestige, you will lose your progress(for ex: Total Stones, Total Gems, Every upgrade that you purchaased until then, Every boost and purchase about greg).
 Prestige will appear iitially when you have +4 Million Stone income per click.
 This number will be increased by 1.5X every time you do prestige.